-2012-13 VALUE OF RATE CHANGE: (millions) Almost half of the municipalities in Florida either levy utility taxes of less than 10% or do not tax utilities at all under this law.
+2013-14 VALUE OF RATE CHANGE: (millions) Almost all of the municipalities in Florida levy utility taxes of 10%.
 Many who tax less than 10% do so on a sliding scale, e.g., 10% on the first \$25; 5% on the next \$50; and 2% thereafter.
-Also, many tax different services at different rates.
-Thus, each municipality must be examined individually to arrive at an estimate of the value of a tax rate change.
-However, an overall change of 10% in current rates would have the following impact on municipalities and charter counties: \$105.7
+Many tax different services at different rates.
+Each municipality must be examined individually to arrive at an estimate of the value of a tax rate change.
+However, an overall change of 10% in current rates would have the following impact on municipalities and charter counties: \$102.8